 I'm more of a nature and sports photographer, but when asked by Jack and Anita to be the wedding photographer, although I felt inadequate to do a wedding, I just couldn't say no.

-http://www.timrucciphotography.com and click on the thumbnail wedding photo of Stephanie and Henry on the bottom right, or you can go directly to the wedding gallery by clicking here: http://www.pbase.com/tim32225/stephanie_henry .
+If you haven't already seen the photos, you can go to http://www.timrucciphotography.com and click on the thumbnail wedding photo of Stephanie and Henry on the bottom right, or you can go directly to the wedding gallery by clicking here: http://www.pbase.com/tim32225/stephanie_henry .
 You can feel free to share these links with anyone else as well.

 It was at Jack's 'arm twisting' as he called it, that my wife and I finally joined HAB about a dozen or so years ago, after visiting every Sunday for almost a year.
 We both still sing in the HAB choir, and the entire Snell family will always be special to us.